gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 5
 ```

 Ok, we are a C compiler now.
 Back to computing fields offsets by hand!
-I sure hope you do not forget about alignement!
+I sure hope you do not forget about alignment!
 And keep the offsets in sync with the C struct when its layout changes!

 Well we all agree this sucks, but that's all what the `unsafe` package offers.
 Cherry on the cake, every pointer in this code has the same type: `unsafe.Pointer`, even though the first one really is a `Animal*`, the second one is a `String*`, and the third one is a `uint64_t*`.
 Not great.